avan-pra/arpmess/README.md

 # Installation & Run
 ```
-$ make vendor
+1 $ make vendor
-$ make
+2 $ make
-# echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward
+3 # echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward
-# iptables --policy FORWARD ACCEPT
+4 # iptables --policy FORWARD ACCEPT
-# ./arpmess
+5 # ./arpmess
 ```

+- Step 1 is optional (useful to print info about mac vendors)
-Step 3 and 4 are only needed if you want to perform a mitm
+- Step 3 and 4 are only needed if you want to perform a mitm (other step may be needed but those are not linked to this project but to your kernel ip packet forwarding capabilities)
-Step 3, 4 and 5 need to be run in a root shell
+- Step 3, 4 and 5 need to be run in a root shell

 # Usage
 ```
 Usage: arpmess [OPTION...]
-arpmess -- A kickthemout like rewrite in C
+arpmess -- An arpspoofing software, all in one in C

   -f, --nmapflag=-FLAG1 -FLAG2   Add flag to nmap command
                              WARNING: don't play with this option unless you
                              know what you are doing
-  -i, --interface=INTERFACE_NAME   Specify interface to use (ex: eth0)
+  -i, --interface=INTERFACE_NAME   Specify interface to use ex: `-i eth0`
-                             IF_NAMESIZE max
+                             (IF_NAMESIZE max)
   -m, --mode=INTERACTIVE/KICK/SPOOF
-                             Defaults to interactive, if KICK/SPOOF is
+                             Defaults to INTERACTIVE, if KICK/SPOOF is
-                             selected, -t arguments MUST be specified, programm
+                             selected, -t arguments MUST be specified,
-                             will no go in interactive mode
+                             ex: `-m KICK`
   -n, --netmask=CIDR         Use netmask to look for hosts instead of the
                              network one IN CIDR NOTATION ex: `-n 24` for
                              255.255.255.0
-  -p, --packets=PACKETPERMINUTE   Number of packets broadcasted per minute
+  -p, --packets=PACKETPERMINUTE   Number of packets broadcasted per minute ex:
-                             (default: 12)
-                             WARNING: 0 for unlimited, very ressource
+                             `-p 24` (default: 12) WARNING: 0 for unlimited,
-                             intensive
+                             very resource intensive
-  -t, --target=IP1 IP2       Target list (comma separated), only valid target
+  -t, --target=IP1,IP2       Target list (comma separated), only found target
-                             will be scanned
+                             will be used by the program
+                             ex: `-t 192.168.43.10,192.168.43.152`
   -v, --verbose              Produce verbose output USELESS AS OF NOW
   -?, --help                 Give this help list
       --usage                Give a short usage message